-- 1) Capital state subsidy reserve represents reserve created in earlier years on receipt of State Investment Subsidy from The Directorate of Industries, Madhya Pradesh. - 2) Securities premium is used to record the premium on issue of equity shares.
+- Capital state subsidy reserve represents reserve created in earlier years on receipt of State Investment Subsidy from The Directorate of Industries, Madhya Pradesh. - 2) Securities premium is used to record the premium on issue of equity shares.
 The reserve is utilised in accordance with the provisions of the Act. - 3) General reserve is created out of profits earned by the Company by way of transfer from surplus in the Statement of Profit and Loss.
-The Company can use this reserve for payment of dividend and issue of fully paid-up shares.

-- 4) Retained earnings are the profits that the Company has earned till date, less any transfers to General reserve and payment of dividend.
-The amount that can be distributed by the Company as dividends to its equity shareholders is determined as per the provisions of the Act and the dividend distribution policy of the Company. - In respect of the year ended 31 March 2021, the Board of Directors has proposed a final dividend of INR 8.00 (31 March 2020 INR 4.00) per share to be paid on fully paid equity shares.
+The Company can use this reserve for payment of dividend and issue of fully paid-up shares. - 4) Retained earnings are the profits that the Company has earned till date, less any transfers to General reserve and payment of dividend.
+The amount that can be distributed by the Company as dividends to its equity shareholders is determined as per the provisions of the Act and the dividend distribution policy of the Company. - In respect of the year ended 31 March 2022, the Board of Directors has proposed a final dividend of INR 7.50 (31 March 2021 INR 8.00) per share to be paid on fully paid equity shares.
 This equity dividend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these Ind AS financial statements.
-The total estimated equity dividend to be paid is INR 600.00 Lakhs (31 March 2020 INR 300.00 Lakhs) and the dividend distribution tax thereon amounts to INR Nil (31 March 2020 INR Nil).
-The proposed dividend for the previous year was INR 4.00 per equity share. - 5) Remeasurements of defined benefit liability / asset comprises of actuarial gains and losses and return on plan asset (excluding interest income).
+The total estimated equity dividend to be paid is INR 562.50 Lakhs (31 March 2021 INR 600.00 Lakhs). - 5) Remeasurements of defined benefit liability / asset comprises of actuarial gains and losses and return on plan asset (excluding interest income).